mattermost/mattermost-developer-documentation/site/content/integrate/plugins/using-and-managing-plugins.md

 1. When `RequirePluginSignature` is `true`, plugin uploads cannot be enabled, and may only be installed via the Marketplace (which verifies Plugin Code Signatures).
 2. `EnableRemoteMarketplaceURL` also remains disabled as long as `EnableUploads` is disabled.

-Custom plugins may also be installed via the [command line interface](https://docs.mattermost.com/administration/command-line-tools.html#mattermost-plugin).
+Custom plugins may also be installed via the {{< newtabref href="https://docs.mattermost.com/administration/command-line-tools.html#mattermost-plugin" title="command line interface" >}}.

 While no longer recommended, plugins may also be installed manually by unpacking the plugin bundle inside the `plugins` directory of a Mattermost installation.

 ### Plugin uploads in high availability mode

-Prior to Mattermost 5.14, Mattermost servers configured for [High Availability mode](https://docs.mattermost.com/deployment/cluster.html) required plugins to be installed manually.
+Prior to Mattermost 5.14, Mattermost servers configured for {{< newtabref href="https://docs.mattermost.com/deployment/cluster.html" title="High Availability mode" >}} required plugins to be installed manually.
 As of Mattermost 5.14, plugins uploaded via the System Console or the CLI are persisted to the configured file store and automatically installed on all servers that join the cluster.

 Manually installed plugins remain supported, but must be individually installed on each server in the cluster.